perpetual-ml/perpetual/README.md

 ## _A self-generalizing, hyperparameter-free gradient boosting machine_

-PerpetualBooster is a gradient boosting machine (GBM) algorithm which doesn't have hyperparameters to be tuned so that you can use it without needing hyperparameter optimization packages unlike other GBM algorithms.
-Similar to AutoML libraries, it has a `budget` parameter which ranges between `(0, 1)`.
-Increasing the `budget` parameter increases predictive power of the algorithm and gives better results on unseen data.
+PerpetualBooster is a gradient boosting machine (GBM) algorithm which doesn't have hyperparameters to be tuned so that you can use it without hyperparameter optimization packages unlike other GBM algorithms.
+Similar to AutoML libraries, it has a `budget` parameter.
+Increasing the `budget` parameter increases the predictive power of the algorithm and gives better results on unseen data.
 Start with a small budget and increase it once you are confident with your features.
-If you don't see any improvement with further increasing `budget`, it means that you are already extracting the most predictive power out of your data.
+If you don't see any improvement with further increasing the `budget`, it means that you are already extracting the most predictive power out of your data.

 ## Benchmark